AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/quickinsight.md

     ![](assets/qibuilder.png)

-1. When you first start out, go through the short tutorial that teaches you some of the Quick Insight Builder basics.
+1. When you first start out, go through the short tutorial that teaches you some of the [!UICONTROL Quick Insights Builder] basics.
 Or, click to **[!UICONTROL Skip Tutorial]**.
 1. Select your building blocks (also known as components): dimensions (orange), metrics (green), segments (blue), or date ranges (purple) You have to select at least one dimension and one metric for a table to be built automatically.

     ![](assets/qibuilder2.png)

     You have three ways of selecting the building blocks:
     * Drag and drop them from the left rail.
-    * If you know what you are looking for: Start typing the name and Quick Insights will fill in the blanks for you.
+    * If you know what you are looking for: Start typing the name and [!UICONTROL Quick Insights Builder] will fill in the blanks for you.
     * Click on the drop-down and search the list.

 1. When you have added at least one dimension and one metric, the following will be created for you: